lucianopereira86/Quasar-GreenSock-Portfolio/README.md

 ![code04_2](/docs/code04_2.JPG)

-Now, if the middle block should be twice as the size of the other blocks, reducing the "imgHeight" to 30, the structure would be like this:
+Now, if the middle block should be twice as the size of the other blocks, the structure would be like this:

 ![code05_1](/docs/code05_1.JPG)

-The result would be this:
+If the "imgHeight" had the value 30, The result would be like this:

 ![code05_2](/docs/code05_2.JPG)

-It's possible to insert a "MyPortfolio" component in another one.
-It should have "col" equals to 12 to fill the space horizontally below the outer component and use "subPortfolio" class to fix some margin issues.
+It's possible to insert a "MyPortfolio" component inside another one.
+The inner component should have the "col" props equals to 12 and use the "subPortfolio" class to fix some margin issues.
 For example:

 ![code06_1](/docs/code06_1.JPG)

-The result would be this:
+And the result:

 ![code06_2](/docs/code06_2.JPG)